Titanic Facts, Information & History

-History and facts about R.M.S.
+Facts about R.M.S.
 Titanic

-On April 15, 1912 the worlds largest and most luxurious ocean liner ‘The unsinkable’ Titanic struck an iceberg.
+On April 15, 1912, the worlds largest and most luxurious ocean liner ‘The unsinkable’ Titanic struck an iceberg.
 Taking with it over 1500 souls to the icy depths of the Atlantic ocean.
-The legend, stories and facts of the Titanic have captivated generations for over a century...
+The legend, stories and facts of the Titanic have captivated generations for over a century

 Ultimate Titanic is specifically designed for teachers and students.
 Watch hours of footage from survivors, documentaries and animations explaining the entire Titanic story in detail.
-Examine hundreds of authentic photographs and documents to uncover facts and myths of the tragedy surrounding Titanic.
+Examine hundreds of authentic photographs and documents to uncover the facts and myths of the tragedy surrounding Titanic.
 Teachers will find fresh resources, learning links, and lesson plans in our education section.